Scot Breithaupt

-Scot Alexander Breithaupt (July 14, 1957 – July 5, 2015) was an entrepreneur, "Old School" professional motorcycle MX and bicycle motocross (BMX) racer and a founding father of BMX in 1970 whose prime competitive years were from 1970 to 1984.
-Many consider him, in some ways, a founder of "Old School BMX"—an era from roughly 1969 to 1987 or 1988, from its very beginnings to just after its first major slump in popularity from 1985 to 1988.
-Racing started to rise in participation again around 1988–89 and is considered the start of Mid School BMX, roughly 1988–2000.
-He was born in Long Beach, California.
+Scot Alexander Breithaupt (July 14, 1957 – July 5, 2015) was an entrepreneur, old school professional motorcycle MX and bicycle motocross (BMX) racer.
+He was the founding father of BMX in 1970.
+His prime competitive years were 1970 to 1984.
+Many consider him, in some ways, a founder of "Old School BMX", an era from roughly 1969 to 1987/1988, from its very beginnings to just after its first major slump in popularity from 1985 to 1988.

 Pioneer and entrepreneur

-Breithaupt was a BMX pioneer—perhaps the inventor of its modern infrastructure.
-He first organized what was called Pedal-Cross at the time on November 14, 1970., and established a track in a vacant lot in Long Beach, California.
-He also founded what could be called BMX's first sanctioning body of any kind, the Bicycle United Motocross Society (B.U.M.S).
+Breithaupt was a BMX pioneer, perhaps the inventor of its modern infrastructure.
+He first organized what was called "Pedal-Cross" on November 14, 1970, establishing a track in a vacant lot in Long Beach, California.
+He also founded what could be called BMX's first sanctioning body of any kind, the Bicycle United Motocross Society (BUMS).

-Breithaupt—who was a teenage MX racer for Yamaha—set up organizational features around his races much as later sanctioning bodies did: rulebooks, a point system, a skill level structure, a racing season, trophies and promotions of special races that were the prototype for Nationals.
-He produced the 1st California State Championships in 1972.
+Breithaupt, who was a teenage MX racer for Yamaha, set up organizational features around his races much as later sanctioning bodies did: rulebooks, a point system, a skill level structure, a racing season, trophies and promotions of special races that were the prototype for nationals.
+He produced the first California State Championships in 1972.

-Breithaupt adapted these structures from motocross sanctioning bodies such as the AMA, CMC and AME, as would other pioneers like Ernie Alexander, [founder of the National Bicycle Association (NBA)] and George Esser [(founder of the National Bicycle League(NBL)]—both of whom, like Breithaupt, had roots in motorcycle motocross as racers or promoters.
+Breithaupt adapted these structures from motocross sanctioning bodies such as the AMA, CMC and AME, as would other pioneers like Ernie Alexander, founder of the National Bicycle Association (NBA) and George Esser (founder of the National Bicycle LeagueA (NBL), both of whom, like Breithaupt, had roots in motorcycle motocross as racers or promoters.
 Breithaupt was the first to do it in BMX, at the age of 13.